 - Heft-Neal, S., Burney, J., Bendavid, E., Voss, K.K., Burke, M., 2020.
 Dust pollution from the Sahara and African infant mortality.
 Nature Sustainability 3, 863–871.

-March 31: Disasters, Displacement, Crime, and Conflict
+March 31: Disasters, Displacement, and Conflict

-- Lecture: Disasters, Displacement, Crime, and Conflict
+- Lecture: Disasters, Displacement, and Conflict

 Required readings